dalmo1991/superflexPy/doc/demo.rst

    :align: center

 This model is intended to represent a spatially semi-distributed configuration.
-A node is used to represent a catchment that is composed by different areas that react differently to the same inputs.
-For example, suppose we represent 70% of the catchment using the structure described in :ref:`demo_unit`, and the remaining 30% using a single reservoir.
+A node is used to represent a catchment with multiple areas that react differently to the same inputs.
+In this example, we represent 70% of the catchment using the structure described in :ref:`demo_unit`, and the remaining 30% using a single reservoir.